heyodai/heyodai/README.md

 ### Hi there 👋

 My name is Odai.
-I'm a computer science student at UMKC.
+I'm a PhD student at UMKC.

 My LinkedIn: https://www.linkedin.com/in/heyodai/